jthack/PIPE/README.md

 ## Attack Scenarios

 It's often extremely helpful to know the specific attack scenerios that could occur.
 Below is a non-exhaustive table of attack scenarios.
-Find the row for the **Untrusted Input** that your application or feature allows and match it up with the column of **Impactful Functionality** that exists in your app or feature.
+Find the row for the **Untrusted Input** that your application or feature allows and match it up with the column of the **Impactful Functionality** that exists in your app or feature.

 The markdown table under the image can be hard to read depending on the screen width you're reading this on, so here is an image as well.